NYCPlanning/gis-edes/README.md

 3. Run the script.
 It will process the following steps:

-  1. In M:\GIS\BytesProduction\E_Des, if no corresponding directory exists, creates new directory to hold release files.
+  1. In E_Des directory, if no corresponding directory exists, creates new directory to hold release files.
 Directory name follows YYYYMMDD naming standard.

   2. Within newly created directory, copies original E_Desig text file, generates shp and meta directories, and populates these directories with requisite files from the temporary directory generated with the first script.

   3. An E Designation feature class will also be copied from the temporary geodatabase to SDE PROD.
 If no E Designation feature class exists on SDE PROD currently, the naming convention for the feature class will match DCP_EARD_Edesignations.
 If a previous E Designation feature class exists on SDE PROD, the naming convention for the feature class will match DCP_EARD_Edesignations_{date_script_was_run}.

-  4. Layer metadata will be replaced for both M:\GIS\DATA\Zoning\Environmental designation.lyr.xml and M:\GIS\DATA\BYTES of the BIG APPLE\Zoning Related\Environmental designation.lyr.xml
+  4. Layer metadata will be replaced for both M drive layer directories